balder-otium360/devenv/README.md

 ## Required Software

-The only requirement is a Linux box with internet connection, otium360-devenv will download and install all required software.
+The only requirement is a Linux Ubuntu/Debian box with internet connection, __otium360 devenv__ will download and install all required software.

 Tested on: